WordPress Speed Tutorials & Reviews

 Vultr High Frequency

-5.7 GHz AMD Ryzen 9950X servers, DDR5 RAM, PCIE 5.0 NVMe SSDs, and LiteSpeed.
-Unpopular due to their (much) lower paying affiliate program.
+5.7 GHz AMD Ryzen 9950X servers, DDR5 RAM, PCIe 5.0 NVMe SSDs, and LiteSpeed.
+Unpopular due to their much lower paying affiliate program, but some of the best hardware.

 Tab 2 content.